shuding/pingdash/README.md

 }
 ```

+For more examples, you can checkout the default.json file in this repo.

 ## Install
-You could just use npm to install it globally:
+You could use npm or yarn to install it globally:

 ```bash
 npm i pingdash -g